Skip to main content

 Verify if customer has saved a payment method

-If you have the customer’s external ID, use a valid access token and send a GET request to /v1/commerce/billing/customers/{external_id}.
+If you have the customer’s external ID, use a valid access token and make a GET call to the /v1/commerce/billing/customers/{external_customer_id} endpoint.
 On successful retrieval, PayPal returns customer information including their latest payment_method_token.
 If no payment method is saved, the response does not contain payment_method_token.

 curl -X GET 'https://api-m.sandbox.paypal.com/v1/commerce/billing/customers/5eb02857-a71e-4ea2-bcf9-1753826282' \